conda-forge/conda-forge.github.io/docs/tutorials/building-locally.md

 Once a new recipe is accepted for conda-forge, a new feedstock repository is created for it.
 All subsequent work on the recipe happens in that repository.
-Let's start by cloning the [xmltodict-feedstock](https://github.com/conda-forge/xmltodict-feedstock/) repository at a known good commit.
+Let's start by cloning the [xmltodict-feedstock](https://github.com/conda-forge/xmltodict-feedstock/) repository at a commit corresponding to version 1.0.4, build 0.

 Enter a directory of your choice, clone the repository and then enter it: